{{ result.summaryTitle }}

 What restore throughput should I enter?

-Should backup size be logical size or stored size?
+Should I enter logical size or stored size?

-Use logical backup size when you also know the logical-to-transferred Compression ratio.
-If your catalog already reports transferred or stored size, enter that size and set compression ratio to 1.0 so the estimate does not reduce the data twice.
+Enter logical size when you also know the logical-to-transferred compression ratio.
+If the catalog already gives a stored, transferred, or compressed size, enter that size and set compression ratio to 1.0.

 Glossary: